 What is Tree Cabling and Bracing?

 Tree cabling, also known as tree bracing, is a technique used to protect the structural integrity of your tree’s branches or trunk.
-It is often used in the short term to help a tree heal and recover from damage or as a long-term solution to stabilize a sentimental or important tree the owner does not want to prune or cut down.
+While cabling cannot always save a damaged tree, it is often used in the short term to help a tree heal and recover from damage or as a long-term solution to stabilize a sentimental or important tree the owner does not want to prune or cut down.

 When cabling a tree, Treemasters ISA certified arborist will first inspect the tree to determine first if the tree can be cabled or braced and then what kind of cabling will be needed.
 Next, they will use a system of braces and cables around the branches and trunk to support the tree.